LordFoom/rutudu/README.md

 # rutudu
 The simply amazing rust to do list!
 You say it roo-too-doo or rah-tah-dah - it means rust to do!

-The new "hello world", but still good for learning a bunch.
-Started off with a todo list, somehow ended up writing a primitive text editor.

 <img src="./example_pic.png" alt="Looks like this" >
 <img src="./open_file.png" alt="Opening files" >